MIDS-scaling-up/v2/week09/hw/README.md

 # Homework 9: Distributed Training

 ### Read up on OpenSeq2Seq
 Nvidia [OpenSeq2Seq](https://github.com/NVIDIA/OpenSeq2Seq/) is a framework for sequence to sequence tasks such as Automatic Speech Recognition (ASR) and Natural Language Processing (NLP), written in Python and TensorFlow.
 Many of these tasks take a very long to train, hence the need to train on more than one machine.
-In this week's lab, we'll be training a [Transformer-based Machine Translation network](https://nvidia.github.io/OpenSeq2Seq/html/machine-translation/transformer.html) on small English to German WMT corpus.
+In this week's lab, we'll be training a [Transformer-based Machine Translation network](https://nvidia.github.io/OpenSeq2Seq/html/machine-translation/transformer.html) on a small English to German WMT corpus.

 ### Get a pair of GPU VMs in Softlayer
 Follow instructions in [Homework 3](https://github.com/MIDS-scaling-up/v2/tree/master/week03/hw) to get a pair of 2*P100 VMs in Softlayer.
 Call them, for instance, p100a and p100b.
 Install cuda, docker , nvidia-docker, format the 2TB disk and mount it to /data on each VM.
 Once you are finished with the setup, you will have a micro-cluster consisting of 2 nodes and 4 P-100 GPUs total.